mattermost/desktop/docs/setup.md

 - **Delete a Team Site**:
    1. Delete a Team Site by clicking the "x" next to the URL of the team site you wish to delete.
 - **Hide Menu Bar**
-   1. Under **Options** enable this option to hide the menu bar by default.
+   1. Under **Options** enable this option to hide the menu bar.
 Press "Alt" to show the Menu Bar.

 ### Menu Bar

-Click the `Alt` key to toggle the menu on and off.
+If **Hide Menu Bar** option is enabled, click the `Alt` key to toggle the menu on and off.

 Below lists menu options (shortcut keys are listed in brackets):